rails/solid_cache/README.md

     migrations_paths: db/cache_migrate
 ```

+### Finalizing installation

-Then run `db:prepare` in production to ensure the database is created and the schema is loaded.
+After configuring `database.yml`, run `db:prepare` in production to ensure the cache database is created and the schema is loaded.

 ## Configuration